Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Experiment

-\subsubsection{Implementation details}
+\subsubsection{Implementation Details.}

-All experiments are implemented in PyTorch \cite{paszke2019pytorch} on an NVIDIA 4090D GPU.
-The models are trained using the Adam optimizer \cite{kingma2014adam} with a learning rate of $0.001$ for $50$ epochs.
-Batch sizes are set to 64 and 8 for LTSF and STSF datasets, respectively.
-For Electricity and Weather datasets, $M=4$, and $M=1$ otherwise.
-Input sequence lengths $L$ are $720$, $2880$, and $60$ for public LTSF, private LTSF, and STSF datasets, respectively.
-Following \cite{Chen_2020_CVPR}, we apply linear annealing for the softmax temperature in Low-rank Weight Sharing to ensure balanced learning during early epochs.
+Models are trained for 50 epochs with a $0.001$ learning rate.
+Batch sizes are set to 64 (LTSF) and 8 (STSF).
+Forecasting horizons $L^\prime$ are $\{96, 192, 360, 720\}$ for LTSF and $\{24, 36, 48, 60\}$ for STSF.
+Input sequence lengths $L$ are 720 (public LTSF), 2880 (private LTSF), and 60 (STSF).
+We set $M=4$ for Electricity and Weather, $M=1$ otherwise, and apply linear annealing for the softmax temperature \cite{Chen_2020_CVPR}.